 7. Available with poor credit.

-If you are applying for a secured motorbike loan, then most lenders will accept individuals with bad credit ratings.
+If you are applying for a secured motorbike loan, then most lenders will accept individuals with poor credit ratings.
 As the new bike is used as collateral against the loan amount, the lender is protected and has the right to repossess the bike if repayments are not made.

 When comparing motorbike loans, check that the lenders you are considering are registered by the Financial Conduct Authority (FCA).
 This guarantees that they are abiding by all relevant rules and regulations as a loan lender.